cekkr/ideagnment/README.md

 - Dissent preservation: rare thoughts are framed, not normalized.
 - Provenance is mandatory for any warning or suggestion.

+### Help, Don't Hinder
+SAP should help people get on the same page and align their visions with a comprehensive understanding of the whole, without creating dependency.
+If the service is lacking or unavailable, people should still be able to engage in discussion without difficulty.
+The system should reinforce "human learning" by teaching people to share points of view and support difficult discussions, while avoiding becoming a constraining tool.

 ## What’s here now
 The codebase is an early scaffold with a real API surface and storage:
 - FastAPI endpoints for ingestion, capsule query, draft analyze/render, and skills.